derekfeger/visibility_analysis/README.md

 unless you need some functionality that you can only get by producing a shapefile with the visibility calculations baked into the attribute table.

+8. The application of offset values in va_analysis is not smart and will apply the same value to every record in the dataset.
+This rarely happens in real life, although it may happen in your project.
+You can fix this by adjusting the code at that section to apply a different offset value depending on an SQL query, or you might fix it by manually editing the table and entering in the proper offset distances yourself.
+If you do this, be sure to comment out all of the lines in the for loop related to offsets.

 License and Contribution